 Mont Dauphin

-Threat of invasion from Savoy prompted the French to further fortify the border.
-On the advice of Marshal Catinat, Vauban selected high ground near the confluence of the Durance and Guil Rivers and named it "Mont Dauphin" after the king's son.
+For the great new fortress, Vauban had selected high ground near the confluence of the Durance and Guil Rivers on the advice of Marshal Catinat, and he named it "Mont Dauphin" after the king's son.
 With steep slopes on three sides, it was ideal defensive terrain.
-Construction began in 1693, but when Vauban visited the site in 1700 as it neared completion he was unhappy with the construction, with famine being one of the problems hindering construction.
-The town designed to occupy the fortress was never appealing enough to attract a vibrant community, partly due to high winds, and the fortress is still largely empty.
-The fortress was modified through the Napoleonic period.
-In the 1790s, an innovative lunette was added.
+Construction began in 1693, but when Vauban visited the site as it neared completion in 1700, he was unhappy with the construction.
+Life was difficult in the mountains, and famine was one of the problems hindering construction.
+The town within the fortress was never appealing enough to attract a vibrant community - partly due to high winds - and the fortress remains largely empty to this day.
+The fortress was modified through the Napoleonic period and into the late 19th century, with its most interesting addition being an innovative lunette in the 1790s.

 Southern Face

 Terrain protects the southern, eastern, and western sides of Mont Dauphin.
 Although a road enters the southern side, a relatively simple defense was built on this approach.
+The demi-lune in front of the southern Porte d'Embrun is unusually small.
 See below.
-The demi-lune in front of the southern Porte d'Embrun is unusually small.

 Porte d'Embrun